lourencodes/gustavx-lourenco/README.md

-# 侍 Gustavo Lourenço
+# Gustavo Lourenço

 `Front-end Developer & UI|UX Designer`

 Hi, I'm Gustavo, and I graduated from the University Paulista in 2023 with a degree in Computer Science.
-My interests are in Front End Engineering, and I love to create beautiful and performant products with delightful user experiences.
+My interests are in Customer support, Front End Engineering, and I love to create beautiful and performant products with delightful user experiences.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->